TheOpenSorcerer/Payment-Terminal/README.md

 A simple payment terminal for end-users to submit payment for products or services using PayPal API.
-Supports recutting and one-time payments.
+Supports recurring and one-time payments.
 Scripts allow the submission of all major credit cards (Visa, American Express, Discover, MAster Card).
 Leaving the site is not necessary.
 Configuration and installation takes less than 4 minutes.